Storyflow Logo

 Pricing: Free for self-hosting.
 Logseq Sync from $5/month if needed.

-Pros: Free, open-source, active development, block-and-canvas integration, data sovereignty.
+Pros: Free, open-source, active development, block-and-canvas integration, full data sovereignty.

-Cons: Polish lags behind commercial tools, AI features are plugin-based, mobile support is improving but secondary.
+Cons: Polish lags behind commercial tools, AI features are plugin-based, mobile support is secondary, setup takes more patience than a hosted tool.

 5. Reflect (Best AI-Native Notes)